 The International Day of Yoga 2018 theme is 'Yoga for Peace' which is organised by the permanent mission of India to the United Nations.

-International Yoga Day 2017 is also called World Yoga Day.
-It is celebrated on 21st June throughout the world and for the first time it was celebrated on 21 June 2015.
+International Day of Yoga is also called World Yoga Day.
+For the first time it was celebrated on 21 June 2015.
 This initiative was taken by the Prime Minister of India Narendra Modi by giving an impactful speech related to yoga on 27 September 2014 in the United Nations General Assembly and for this reason, on 21 June, it was declared as "International Yoga Day".
 The proposal to celebrate the International Yoga Day on 21 June in the United States was approved by 193 members on 11 December 2014.

 Sam Kutesa, President of UN General Assembly, announced to celebrate the International Yoga Day on June 21 and more than 170 countries supported the Yoga Day proposal.
 From this it came into light that people also know about the benefits of yoga, some of which are visible and some are invisible.

 Do you know from where Yoga was started?

 In 1893, Swami Vivekananda addressed the World Parliament of Religions in Chicago, America in which he introduced yoga to the Western world.
 After that, many eastern gurus and yogis spread yoga throughout the world and on a large scale people started accepting it.
 Even yoga began to be studied in the form of a subject, and then it came out that there are long-term benefits of yoga.

 In the last fifty years, this is not only an international phenomenon, but thousands of people from all over the world have made it a part of their daily routine.